Junaith1994/jk-elite-securities-warehouse/README.md

 - In `Home` page user can see all the products that has been added **in last seven days**.

 - In `Home` page a `Bar-chart` is provided where user can see all inventory items **stocked qty vs delivered qty data with product creation date**.

+### Authentication System
+- Used `Firebase` authentication system.
+Email-password `sign-up/sign-in` is available Or user can sign-in with `Google`.
+Sign-in is **required** before doing all the operations(Add product, manage product etc).

+-  `Email-Verification Feature :` User will get a **verification** email after successfull sign-up.
+It will be notified to user by toast notification.

+- `Password Reset Feature :` On sign-in page, If a user forget his password then he can **reset** his password by clicking on `Forgot password?` link.
+It will also be notified to user by toast notification.

 ### Product Adding Feature
 - In form, a user must provide a valid image link in `Image Link` field, a valid `price` and `quantity` value greater than 0 otherwise the user will get an error toast notification Or field error message and the form will not be submited.